Applications deployed in this repository are a starting point to get environment into production.

 5. Access Backstage

-Once the Keycloak and Backstage are installed, check you can login to the Backstage UI with a default user:
+Once the Keycloak and Backstage are installed on the target AKS cluster, check you can login to the Backstage UI with a default user:

 Usage